i-net-software/JWebAssembly/README.md

 [![Build Status](https://travis-ci.org/i-net-software/JWebAssembly.svg)](https://travis-ci.org/i-net-software/JWebAssembly)
 [![License](https://img.shields.io/github/license/i-net-software/jwebassembly.svg)](https://github.com/i-net-software/jwebassembly/blob/master/LICENSE.txt)

-JWebAssembly is a Java to [WebAssembly](http://webassembly.org/) Compiler.
+JWebAssembly is a Java to [WebAssembly](http://webassembly.org/) compiler.
 It uses Java class files as input.
+That it can compile any language that compile to Java bytecode.
+As output it generates the binary format (.wasm file) or the text format (.wat file).

 Status of the project
 ----